Llorenç Gómez

 Llorenç Gómez León (born 3 November 1991), often known simply as Llorenç, is a Spanish former beach soccer player who played as a forward.
 He represented Spain at the FIFA Beach Soccer World Cup in 2013, 2015 and 2021.
-Llorenç was considered as one of the best players in the world during his career and one of the best Spanish players ever, having won the best player award at the 2018 Beach Soccer Stars awards ceremony.
+Llorenç was considered as one of the best players in the world during his career and one of the best Spanish players ever, having won the world's best player award at the 2018 Beach Soccer Stars awards ceremony.

 He retired from the sport prematurely in September 2021, aged just 29, citing chronic injuries.
 He was close to 1000 career goals at the time of his retirement.
+As of 2023, he is head coach of Denmark.

 Career

 Llorenç took up association football aged five and developed aspirations of becoming a professional player.
 At age 13, he joined the youth academy of Gimnàstic de Tarragona.
 Llorenç subsequently began suffering knee problems at the age of 16, ultimately resulting in a diagnosis of osteoarthritis and the need for multiple operations.
 He was advised to train on sand as part of his rehabilitation as the surface is low-impact on knees; this is where Llorenç first encountered beach soccer.
 He developed a liking for the derivative and took it up as a hobby.
 Aged 19, he was told to abandon his desire of becoming a footballer because of his medical condition.

 Thus, Llorenç began to pursue beach soccer more seriously; he experienced a rapid rise through the ranks.
 After joining his local club in Torredembarra, he was soon selected for the Catalonian regional team.
 It was playing for the latter where Llorenç was spotted by coach Joaquín Alonso and called up to the Spanish national team.
 He debuted at the second stage of the 2011 Euro Beach Soccer League, and from there quickly established himself as part of the squad.
 In 2013, he took the number 10 shirt from the recently retired Amarelle and helped Spain to a runners-up finish at the 2013 FIFA Beach Soccer World Cup, scoring his country's only goal in the final.
 In 2014, he was nominated as one of the world's best three players of the year and was part of the team of the year at the Beach Soccer Stars awards ceremony; FIFA.com too called Llorenç a "emerging star" of the sport.
 He also won the award for best goal of the year.